FS-Driverless/Formula-Student-Driverless-Simulator/docs/how-to-simulate.md

 # Let's get ready to run the simulation
+*Interested in building the project from source and contributing to the simulator?
+Check out the [development guide](docs/how-to-develop.md)*

-To run the simulation smootly you need quite a fast windows computer with a modern videocard.
+To run the simulation smoothly you need quite a fast windows computer with a modern videocard.
 Minimally you will need:
 * 8 core 2.3Ghz CPU
 * 12 GB memory